znicholls/CMIP6-json-data-citation-generator/README.md

 <a id="other-resources"></a>
 ## Other Resources

-The full documentation of the CMIP6 data citation software with which this package interacts can be found at http://cera-www.dkrz.de/docs/pdf/CMIP6_Citation_Userguide.pdf
+For the interested reader, the full documentation of the CMIP6 data citation software with which this package interacts can be found at http://cera-www.dkrz.de/docs/pdf/CMIP6_Citation_Userguide.pdf